Course

 Upon successful completion of this course, students will be able to:

-2. Analyze and address colonial narratives that may be embedded in the counselling relationship and the implications of the dominant Euro-Western worldview.
-Describe the inherent strengths and resiliency of Indigenous people.
+2. Analyze and address colonial narratives and the implications of the dominant Euro-Western worldview, as embedded in the counselling relationship;

-3. Identify and address the prejudices and violence experienced by people based on their personal identities.
+3. Identify and address the historical and ongoing prejudices and violence experienced by Indigenous people, and how this impacts experiences with counselling;

-5. Examine the connection between environmental sustainability, social indicators of health, and individual wellbeing.
+6. Examine the connection between environmental sustainability, social indicators of health, and individual well-being;

-6. Demonstrate knowledge of basic communication and responding skills and the elements of a strengths based approach to promote the empowerment of people.
+7. Demonstrate knowledge of basic communication and responding skills and the elements of a strengths-based approach to promote the empowerment of people;

 Textbook materials